tobiasdiez/nuxt-graphql-server/README.md

 ## Features

 - Provides a virtual module `#graphql/schema` from where you can import your schema.
 Under the hood, it automatically merges multiple schema files together into a complete schema.
 Moreover, you no longer need to worry about deploying schema `graphql` files.
+- Automatically generates typescript definitions for your resolvers.

 ## Installation